Laneham (Lanum)

 - The Anglican parish church was dedicated to Saint Peter.

-- The church is a Norman structure, but the date of construction is unreported.
+- The church is a Norman structure, and the date of construction is estimated to be inthe 12th century.

 - The church is situated in Low Town.